zhen0/JGWebsite/README.md

 ### Current (2019 - now)

-I'm a Director of Engineering at [Prefect](https://www.prefect.io/), managing a full-stack team of developers.
+I'm Head of Engineering at [Prefect](https://www.prefect.io/), managing a full-stack team of developers.

 I love working with engineers to create a high quality product and to build a happy and high-performing team.
 I've led engineers from across the stack, building out both our orchestration product and our web UI.
 I have helped hired great colleagues from junior devs to staff engineers.